 - Approaches to integrating IT ETL and self-service data preparation

 - Joined up analytical processing from ETL to analytical workflows

 - Publishing data and data integration jobs to the information catalog

-- Mapping discovered data of value into your DW and business vocabulary
+- Mapping produced data of value into your DW and business vocabulary

 - Data provisioning – provisioning consistent information into data warehouses, MDM systems, NoSQL DBMSs and transaction systems

-- Provisioning consistent refined data using data virtualisation and on-demand information services
+- Provisioning consistent refined data using data virtualisation, a logical data warehouse and on-demand information services

 - Governing the provisioning process using rules-based metadata